astroveny/aws-bootcamp-cruddur-2023/journal/week8.md

 ## 12. Render Avatar via CloudFront

-We will create Profile avat component that will render avatar via CloudFront, we will then update relative components.
+We will create Profile avatar component that will render avatar via CloudFront, we will then update relative components.

 ### Profile Avatar
 [Back to Top](#Week-8)